 10 Tips To Keep Your Dog Calm During Fireworks This 4th of July

 The 4th of July is coming fast, and with it fireworks.
 A beautiful and enjoyable occasion for humans might be a frightening and noisy occasion for your dog.
 When the holiday season comes around, try to gauge your dog's reaction to loud noises.
-If your dog acts scared, you might need to keep a close eye on it once the 4th of July rolls around.
+If your dog acts scared, you might need to prepare ahead for a rough night and keep a close eye on it once the 4th of July rolls around.

 Keeping Your Dog Calm

 If at all possible, you should stay home with your dog during the peak of fireworks, especially it is a new or young dog and you are not sure how the dog will react to fireworks.
 If you are home, the dog will likely be less fearful and calm than if your dog is home alone.

 2. Get Your Dog Really TiredIf the dog has less energy, he'll be less prone to panic during the night.
 The more tired and calm your dog is, the less likely your dog will be to run around or run away.
 Try walking or exercising your dog earlier in the day, before the festivities begin.
 Try to keep him leashed for the walk since folks tend to play around with fireworks at all times during Fourth of July holidays and you don't want him running off during your walk.

 If you normally keep your dog outside, it might be best to keep your dog indoors during the celebration.
 It will put your dog at ease, keep the barking to a minimum and reduce the risk of him jumping the fence and running into the streets.